hungsu/digital_garden/src/site/notes/Software/Quartz by Jacky.md

 - **Separate note titles, filenames, and link text**.
 One of the solutions I tried previously, Foam Research, required that note titles, filenames, and link text all be the same, and in a particular format.
 For instance, a Quartz link can look like `any text that I want even emoji`, but a Foam link always looks like:  `hyphens-and-lower-case`, including the dashes.
 This was maddening!
 - **Interactive graph**.
 Quartz has a much more friendly graph than others I've tried so far, with nice hover effects, bouncy physics, and even links between neighbours!
 - **Dark mode**.
 I often read my own notes at night, and appreciate being able to set the theme to dark mode.
 - **Backlinks with context**.
-If you look at the bottom of this page you will see some backlinks that appear to have no context.
-But if you hover over the backlink, you'll see the sentence that refers to this page.
+A list of backlinks would appear at the bottom of a page.
+If you hovered over the backlink, you would see the sentence that refers to the current page.
 This is amazing! [[Claims/Backlinks should include context\|Backlinks should include context]]!

 ## Alternatives I didn't like, but you might